A topic from the subject of Biochemistry in Chemistry.

 Key Concepts

-• Protein Synthesis: Genetic information is translated into proteins through the process of protein synthesis.
-The ribosome reads the mRNA sequence and sequentially adds amino acids to the growing polypeptide chain.
+• Protein Synthesis: Genetic information is translated into proteins through the process of protein synthesis (also known as gene expression).
+This involves transcription (DNA to mRNA) and translation (mRNA to protein).
+The ribosome reads the mRNA sequence and sequentially adds amino acids to the growing polypeptide chain according to the genetic code.

 • Gene Expression Regulation: Cells regulate gene expression to control protein production.
-Genes can be turned on (expressed) or off (repressed) through mechanisms such as transcription factors and epigenetic modifications.
+Genes can be turned on (expressed) or off (repressed) through various mechanisms, including transcription factors (proteins that bind to DNA and regulate transcription), epigenetic modifications (changes in gene expression that do not involve alterations to the DNA sequence itself), and RNA interference (RNAi).

 Applications